Tom Clancy (rugby union)

 Thomas Patrick John Clancy (born 15 March 1962) is an Irish former rugby union international.

 Born and raised in Dublin, Clancy was a loosehead prop who was capped in nine Test matches for Ireland across 1988 and 1989.
-He played club rugby for Lansdowne and represented and captained Connaught at provincial level, having earlier appeared with Leinster at u19 and u20 levels.
+He played club rugby for Lansdowne and represented and captained Connacht at provincial level, having earlier appeared with Leinster at u19 and u20 levels.
 He represented Ireland A and Ireland u25.
 At the time of his Ireland call up, Clancy was employed as a sales executive.
 During his career he toured France, New Zealand and North America with Ireland He now lives in Arklow in County Wicklow and is a published poet.
 Clancy is also an accomplished singer and musician.